-A unique charming neighborhood where each building has its own personality.
-That neighborhood is Wadi Nisnas, the only Palestinian neighborhood which survived the war and destruction, it represents the Palestinian resilience in the city of Haifa.

-Giving the history of the people and the uniqueness of the urban fabric as a Palestinian urban space, Wadi Nisnas holds a lot of value and potential.
-This urban fabric isn’t meeting its full potential with various issues regarding urban infrastructure.

-So far, the authorities focused on the Wadi as a tool to attract tourists with little consideration to the locals’ dwelling quality.
-The touristic activities which happen in the Wadi are implemented by authorities and perceived as a business opportunity for entrepreneurs rather than a space for residents to express their culture and authenticity.
+Wadi Nisnas is a unique, charming neighborhood in which each building has its own personality.
+It is the only Palestinian neighborhood that has survived war and destruction, and thus it represents Palestinian resilience in the city of Haifa.
+Given the history of its people and the uniqueness of its urban fabric as a Palestinian urban space, Wadi Nisnas holds significant value and potential.
+At present, this urban fabric is not reaching its full potential due to various issues regarding urban infrastructure.
+Thus far, authorities have focused on Wadi Nisnas’ ability to attract tourists, with little consideration for the locals’ dwelling quality.
+Such touristic activities implemented by authorities are perceived as a business opportunity for entrepreneurs; overall, Wadi Nisnas is seen as a space for tourists to visit rather than for residents to live in and express their culture and authenticity.

-Lour Fahoum: Pixelated Territory: Land-Shaping Mechanisms
+Lour Fahoum: Pixelated Territory and Land-Shaping Mechanisms

-The deteriorating condition of the Dead Sea is due to climate change, mainly resulting from the over-exploitation of water sources for development and industrial human activities.
+The Dead Sea is deteriorating due to climate change and the over-exploitation of water sources for development and industrial human activities.
 This situation significantly affects the landscape, environment, and human activities taking place there.
-Consequently, the government has decided to assist the local population and regional authorities in addressing these damages and reducing the associated risks, by strengthening the infrastructure and empowering employment, research, and desert agriculture in the region.
+Consequently, the government has decided to assist the local population and regional authorities in addressing these damages and reducing associated risks by strengthening the infrastructure and empowering employment, research, and desert agriculture in the region.

-The project examines how analyzing ecosystems and physical characteristics in each area can help mitigate the adverse effects of construction on nature and the environment?

-Thus, "Pixelated Territory" is an urban design project that aims to present a methodology for analyzing and planning sites more effectively, based on promising approaches that address the challenges posed by climate change and work to improve urban design such as: Landscape Urbanism and Design with Nature principles.

-Within the methodology a strategy that analyses hi-resolution data on the desired landscape and infrastructure is proposed to produce simulated scenarios of sustainable urban development.
-The project recognizes the potential for developing a sustainable planning proposal to promote employment and research in the Dead Sea, by establishing Research Campus near "Masada" touristic and research points, connected to Road 90.
-The proposed design is focused on a smaller, more zoomed-in scale, to represent the architectural output of the suggested large-scale planning methodology.
+The project examines how analyzing ecosystems and physical characteristics in each area can help mitigate the adverse effects of construction on nature and the environment.
+In other words, Pixelated Territory is an urban design project that aims to present a methodology for analyzing and planning sites more effectively based on promising approaches that address the challenges posed by climate change, as well as improving urban design through concepts such as landscape urbanism and design that incorporates nature principles.
+The methodology involves analyzing high-resolution data on the desired landscape and proposing infrastructure changes to produce simulated scenarios of sustainable urban development.
+The project recognizes the potential for developing a sustainable planning proposal to promote employment and research in the Dead Sea by establishing a research campus near Masada tourist and research points connected to Road 90.
+The proposed design has a small-scale focus to represent the architectural output of the suggested large-scale planning methodology.
 The ultimate goal is to utilize natural resources to minimize the negative effects of human interference in the landscape.

 Juman Ayoub: Maktub